sagemath/sagewiki_to_gh-2022-10-10/days14.md

  * Justin Walker ()
  * Alex Ghitza (March 8 to March 13)

-Reservations may be made by calling 1-800-992-9005 OR directly on their website.
+Reservations may be made by calling 1-800-992-9005 OR [[https://reservations.ihotelier.com/onescreen.cfm?hotelid=5082&languageid=1|directly on their website]].
 Click on Corporate at the bottom of the screen reached by the link in the previous sentence.

 == Very Tentative Schedule ==